I miss twitter

 Creating my own static website generator, one bite at a time.

-I've planned to create my own blog to post about what I've learnt.
-Budget was my major blocker for so long, and I didn't created a local version.
 Last year, when I finally got extra budget I started to look up for alternatives to host my site.

 At the end the solution was going to be hosted using github + cloudflare, I didn't have a domain in mind to registered and I was also lacking how to genereat my site.
 This last part, the static site generation was my greater blocker, there are so many options that one can do, most of them are using Javascript and node, which adds to the learning curve and creates an alternative knoledge path to mantain.